unimarkup/specification/Frontend_Reference.md

 It is possible to reference more than one literature with `[&&<first-literature-id>&&<second-literature-id>]`.

 Depending on the used CSL, citations are either `in-text` or `note`.
 More information may be found in the [CSL specification](https://docs.citationstyles.org/en/1.0.1/specification.html).
-In the `note` variant, literature references are treated like footnotes, but references are not added to the footnote list.
+In the `note` variant, literature references are treated like [notes](#notes), but references are not added to the note list.
 Referenced literatures, used up to the current position in the document, are stored in the list `{%um.usedLiterature}`.

 **Note:** If a literature has more than one definition, the behavior depends on the used CSL processor tool.